+2.3.
 Capacity allocation to different project categories

-It is proposed to develop solar capacity of 100 MW under these guidelines.
-This capacity addition shall be achieved by developing the projects in the above-mentioned two categories in the following manner.
+It is proposed to develop solar capacity of 100MW under these guidelines.
+This capacity addition shall be achieved by developing the projects in the above-mentioned two categories in the following manner:-

-Project category Capacity limit Projects connected at HT level of distribution network, with installed capacity of 100 kW and up to 2 MW 90 MW Projects connected at LT level of distribution network, with installed capacity lower than 100 kW 10 MW
+S. No. Project category Capacity Limit 1 Projects connected at HT level of distribution network with installed capacity of 100 kW and upto 2 MW 90 MW 2.
+Projects connected at LT level of distribution network with installed capacity lower than 100 kW 10 MW

+2.4.
 Applicability of these guidelines

-The issues related to grid integration, metering, measurement, energy accounting for projects to be connected at LT level, with installed capacity lower than 100 kW, is complex.
-Detailed guidelines for such project schemes will have to be issued once the clarity on such grid integration standard emerges.
-As a result, the present guidelines are applicable to Category 1 projects (projects with installed capacity of 100 kW and up to 2 MW, with grid connectivity at HT level (below 33 kV) of the distribution network).
+The issues related to grid integration, metering, measurement and energy accounting for projects to be connected at LT level with installed capacity lower than 100 kw is complex.
+Detailed guidelines for such Project Schemes will have to be issued once the clarity on such grid integration standard emerges.
+As a result, the present Guidelines are applicable to Category 1 projects i.e. with installed capacity of 100 kW and upto 2 MW having grid connectivity at HT level (below 33 kV) of the distribution network.

-Methodology for registration and ranking of project(s) Pre-registration with the State Competent Authority
+3. Methodology for Registration and Ranking of Project(s):

+3.1.
+Pre-Registration with the State Competent Authority

-The project proponent fulfilling the 'Eligibility Criteria' as outlined under the Clause 5 of these guidelines shall submit application for Pre-registration to their respective State Competent Authority at the state level, along with requisite supporting documents to establish fulfillment of the eligibility conditions.
-The State Competent Authority shall adopt the standard procedures for Pre-registration of applicants.
+3.1.1.
+The Project Proponent fulfilling the 'Eligibility Criteria' as outlined under Clause - 5 of these Guidelines shall submit Application for Pre-Registration to their respective State Competent Authority at the State level, along with requisite supporting documents to establish fulfillment of Eligibility Conditions.
+The State Competent Authority shall adopt the standard procedures for Pre-registration of Applicants.

-The process of pre-registration at the state level by competent authorities may remain open until the programme administrator announces the closure of programme, after receipt of applications aggregating to 110 MW capacity.
-The State Competent Authority shall issue 'Certificate of Pre-registration' to projects aggregating to not more than 20 MW capacity in their respective states.

-Upon pre-registration with the State Competent Authority, the project proponent shall enter into MoU (memorandum of understanding) with the concerned distribution utility for sale/deemed sale of power from the proposed project.

-The date for commencement of registration process for initial short listing by the programme administrator shall be 15 July 2010, which provides sufficient time period to states to undertake preparatory activities at the state level, such as designation of the State Competent Authority, regulatory process for determination of tariff for rooftop/small solar generation systems by the concerned SERC, and so on.
+- 3.1.2.
+The process of Pre-Registration at State level by Competent Authorities may remain open until Programme Administrator announces the closure of programme after receipt of applications aggregating to 110 MW capacity.
+The State Competent Authority shall issue 'Certificate of Pre-Registration' to projects aggregating to not more than 20 MW Capacity in their respective states. - 2.1.3.
+Upon pre-registration with the State Competent Authority, the Project Proponent shall enter into MoU with the concerned distribution Utility for sale/deemed sale of power from the proposed project. - 2.1.4.
+The date for commencement of Registration process for initial short listing by Programme Administrator shall be July 15, 2010 which provides sufficient time period to States to undertake preparatory activities at State level such as designation of the State Competent Authority, regulatory process for determination of Tariff for rooftop/small solar generation systems by the concerned SERC, etc.

+3.2.
 Registration with the Programme Administrator (IREDA)